I am a Research lead at Borealis AI in Montréal. I lead a team focused on NLP.

 I completed a Ph.D. in computer science at Université de Lorraine in France in 2016.
 My Ph.D. was a joint project between Université de Lorraine and Orange Labs, the research and development branch of Orange, a French telecommunication company.
 My research focused on learning some of the parameters of reinforcement learning for dialogue systems.
 I proposed methods to learn a reward function from a set of dialogues which were rated by humans.
 I also worked on learning an interpretable representation of the state space.

-I joined Maluuba, a Canadian startup, in 2016 as a research scientist and I worked on user simulation and reinforcement learning for dialogue systems.
+After my PhD, I joined Maluuba, a Canadian startup, as a research scientist and I worked on user simulation and reinforcement learning for dialogue systems.
 I then became a team lead and led the data collection for the Frames dataset: a goal-oriented dialogue dataset.
-Microsoft acquired Maluuba in 2017 and I have been ever since a research manager leading a team focused on dialogue research.
-The team works on advancing the state-of-the-art as well as improving Microsoft products with dialogue capabilities.
+I joined Microsoft Research through the acquisition of Maluuba in 2017 as a research manager leading a team focused on dialogue research.
+The team worked on advancing the state-of-the-art as well as improving Microsoft products with dialogue capabilities.

 I have signed the Montreal Declaration for a Responsible Development of Artificial Intelligence as well as the women in tech manifesto.